LethaboMot/capstone-/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.
+> Thank you Cindy Shin for allowing to work your design.

 I would like to thank...